 Sale or Other Taxable Disposition of the Series 2021A Bonds.
 Unless a nonrecognition provision of the Code applies, the sale, exchange, redemption, retirement (including pursuant to an offer by the SFMTA) or other disposition of a Series 2021A Bond will be a taxable event for U.S. federal income tax purposes.
 In such event, in general, a U.S. Holder of a Series 2021A Bond will recognize gain or loss equal to the difference between (i) the amount of cash plus the fair market value of property received (except to the extent attributable to accrued but unpaid interest on the Series 2021A Bond, which will be taxed in the manner described above) and (ii) the U.S. Holder's adjusted U.S. federal income tax basis in the Series 2021A Bond (generally, the purchase price paid by the U.S. Holder for the Series 2021A Bond, decreased by any amortized premium, and increased by the amount of any OID previously included in income by such U.S. Holder with respect to such Series 2021A Bond).
 Any such gain or loss generally will be capital gain or loss.
-In the case of a non-corporate U.S. Holder of the Series 2021A Bonds, the maximum marginal U.S. federal income tax rate applicable to any such gain will be lower than the maximum marginal U.S. federal income tax rate applicable to ordinary income if such U.S. holder's holding period for the Series 2021A Bonds exceeds one year.
+In the case of a non-corporate U.S. Holder of the Series 2021A Bonds, the maximum marginal U.S. federal income tax rate applicable to any such gain will be lower than the maximum marginal U.S. federal income tax rate applicable to any such Gain will be lower than the maximum marginal U.S. federal income tax rate applicable to any such Gain will be lower than the maximum marginal U.S. federal income tax rate applicable to any such Gain will be lower than the maximum marginal U.S. federal income tax rate applicable to any such Gain of the Series 2021A Bonds exceeds one year.
 The deductibility of capital losses is subject to limitations.